top of page

 When to add a New Color:

 A good indication of when it is time to purchase a new color is if you find yourself consistently mixing a specific color over and over again.
-More likely than not, you can find a close approximation already pre-made.
-In the end this to save you time and money by just purchasing it. zsx;.
-9
+Purchasing the pre-made version of your mix will save time and money.

 Why I recommend a Semi-Limited Palette: